wpdas/chain-db/readme.md

   // 3 - Mutate the table values and persist on chain greetingTable.table.greeting = "Hello my dear!"
-  greetingTable.persist() // Data is persisted on the blockchain
+  await greetingTable.persist() // Data is persisted on the blockchain

   // 4 - See the most updated values of the table console.log(greetingTable.table.greeting) // 'Hello my dear!'